ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PART_COL_ORDER

-This is the position of the column in the partitioning key (starting with 0).
+This is the position of the column in the partitioning key (starting from 0).

 #### Reference Tables